-Button Description < Control the rotation direction of the PTZ camera or stop rotation.
+Button Description [[] [~]] Control the vetetion discetion of the DTZ comers < - > Control the rotation direction of the PTZ camera or stop rotation. or stop rotation.

 Button Description + Zoom - + Focus - + Iris - Adjust the zoom, focus, and iris of the PTZ camera.
 Note: You can also zoom in or out using the scroll wheel on your mouse.
-Speed Control the rotation speed of the camera.
+Speed a Control the rotation speed of the camera.
 1 means the slowest, and 9 means the fastest.
 Set Click to display the PTZ Management window.
-8 & G + X Turn on/off the light.
+5 Turn on/off the light.
 Turn on/off the wiper.
 Use 3D positioning.
 Turn on/off the heater.
 Turn on/off the function to remove snow.
 Turn on/off PTZ shortcut operations.
 Note: Check that the 3D positioning, heater and snow removal functions are supported by the camera before using.
 Use 3D positioning to zoom in or out.
 Dragging from top down zooms in.
 Dragging the other way zooms out.
-Preset Preset button. → • Call a preset so the PTZ camera goes to the preset position.
+Preset Preset button. → Call a preset so the PTZ camera goes to the preset position.
 Delete a preset Note: and are displayed for saved presets only.
-Preset Patrol/ Recorded Patrol/ Auto Guard Preset patrol, recorded patrol and auto guard.
+Preset Patrol / Recorded Patrol / Auto Guard Preset patrol, recorded patrol and auto guard.
 For detailed information, see Setting a Preset Patrol, Setting a Recorded Patrol, and Setting Auto Guard.
 Start or stop.